 What Is Considered an Illegal Firearm in NJ?

-Under New Jersey law, a firearm can be considered an “illegal” firearm either because that type of firearm is prohibited in New Jersey, or because the person who has possession of the firearm is prohibited from possessing a firearm, or because the person is using the firearm for an illegal purpose.
-Examples of firearms include handguns, rifles, or assault rifles, to name a few.
+Under New Jersey law, a firearm can be considered an “illegal” firearm either because that type of firearm is prohibited in New Jersey, because the person who has possession of the firearm is prohibited from possessing a firearm, or because the person is using the firearm for an illegal purpose.
+Examples of firearms include handguns, rifles, and assault rifles, to name a few.

 Firearms that are entirely prohibited (with exceptions for the military, law enforcement, and persons with certain federal firearms licenses) under New Jersey law include:

 - Firearms with their serial numbers altered, removed, or otherwise made illegible

 Even a firearm that would otherwise be legal may be deemed illegal based on the circumstances of the person possessing the gun, such as:

 Penalties for Weapons & Firearms Convictions in NJ

 New Jersey has extremely strict laws when it comes to illegal possession of firearms.
 Sentencing statutes for weapons offenses even impose mandatory minimum sentences and restrictions on parole eligibility for certain weapons offenses.

 If you have been convicted of a weapons offense, you could be facing the following penalties: